-- Deliverables or laboratory quizzes (TLx).
-Performance of 3 laboratory practices and answer to their quizzes.
-The evaluation will consider the systematic observation, where the teacher will record the main difficulties and skills observed in each student, and the completion of a quiz for each practice. - Laboratory exam (PL).
+1. Laboratory deliverables (ELx).
+Performance of some laboratory practices, results and answer to

+- their questions.
+The evaluation will consider the systematic observation, where the teacher will record the main difficulties and skills observed in each student, and the completion of a quiz for each practice. - 2.
+Laboratory exam (PL).
 It consists of the assembly of an electrical circuit and the realization of different measurements in this circuit. - 3.
-Evaluation Exams (PEx) Performance of 2 written on-site exams focused on both practical and theoretical aspects of the subject.
-Consisting in the resolution of problems of application of the contents of the course.
+Evaluation Exams (PEx) Performance of face-to-face written tests focused on both practical and theoretical aspects of the subject consisting of the resolution of problems of application of the contents of the course.
+An Intermediate Evaluation exam (PEI) approximately halfway through the term and a Final Evaluation Exam (PEF) at the end of the course.